hadara/punnsilm/README.md

     /srv/data/punnsilm-venv/bin/python /srv/data/punnsilm/punnsilm.py

+use --help to see all the availabel command line options.

-to run it on startup add the following to the crontab of the user that should run it:
+To run it on startup add the following to the crontab of the user that should run it:

     @reboot cd /srv/data/punnsilm/ && /srv/data/punnsilm-venv/bin/python /srv/data/punnsilm/punnsilm.py 1> /dev/null 2> /dev/null &